 - Microsoft Windows and macOS allow you to grant different access levels to different users.

 - Make sure other business software allows you to set up staff logins too.

-- Can your customer relationship management (CRM) software allow different users different levels of access?
+- Can your customer relationship management (CRM) software give different users different levels of access?

 Mobile access can be a headache

-- Consider providing a virtual private network (VPN) so employees can securely connect to your company systems from outside the business can provide high levels of protection.
+- Providing a virtual private network (VPN) so employees can securely connect to your company systems from outside the business can provide high levels of protection.